 Alternately fold in the sifted flour, peaches, and walnuts until well-combined.

-(A note on peeling peaches: Score the bottom of each peach with an “X” using a paring knife.
+Score the bottom of each peach with an “X” using a paring knife.
 Blanch them in boiling water for 40-60 seconds (less time for really ripe peaches, more time for peaches that might be a little less ripe).
-Remove with a slotted spoon and dunk into the ice bath.
-The peel will come right off!)
+Remove with a slotted spoon and dunk into an ice bath.
+The peel will come right off!

 Pour into the prepared pan, and smooth out the batter so it’s evenly distributed.